michaeldessena/MasterThesis/HowToDo/HowToGit.rst

 MYNAME is the name that the other user can see and identify me!

+.. _Git pull from a remote repository branch:

 Git pull from a remote repository branch
 ---------------------